ciscoheat/eslint-plugin-dci-lint/README.md

 - `dci-lint/atomic-role-binding` - All RoleMethods must be bound (assigned) in the same function.
 Not applicable if `dci-lint/immutable-roles` is enabled.
 - `dci-lint/grouped-rolemethods` - RoleMethods must be grouped together, without unrelated code between them.
-- `dci-lint/literal-role-contracts` - Role contracts should be defined as an [object type](https://www.typescriptlang.org/docs/handbook/2/objects.html), [primitive type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean) or an [array](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#arrays) (in bracket syntax).
-Turning it off can undermine the readability of the Context by requiring knowledge about types defined elsewhere in the code.
 - `dci-lint/no-this-in-context` - Disallows `this` in Contexts.
 - `dci-lint/private-role-access` - Private RoleMethods and Role contracts can only be accessed within their own Roles.

 ### Optional

+These rules are optional but are set to `warn` as default.

+- `dci-lint/literal-role-contracts` - Role contracts should be defined as an [object type](https://www.typescriptlang.org/docs/handbook/2/objects.html), [primitive type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean) or an [array](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#arrays) (in bracket syntax).
+Turning it off can undermine the readability of the Context by requiring knowledge about types defined elsewhere in the code, but can be convenient if you're working with a standardized API like the W3C web standards.

 These rules are optional and are off as default.